NAndLib/notes-core/README.md

 ```
 notes make
 ```
 A note can be made from within the repository by running:
 ```
 notes [name]
 ```
 If no name is provided, the current date will be the note's name.
 Once a note is taken, running the same command again will open the note for editing.

-If no name is provided, the most recent note will be edited.
+To use the `notes` command from anywhere, run:
+`make install`

-To take notes from anywhere, run: `make intsall`.
-Change `PREFIX` to the location for the executable.
+The variable `PREFIX` can be used to set the location for the executable.

-The notes file will be edited by whatever editor is specified by `$EDITOR`, or Vi by default.
+The notes file will be edited by whatever editor is specified by `$EDITOR`, or Vim by default.

 To list other `notes` commands, run `notes help`.
 Similarly, to list all `make` targets, run `make help`.